rudywaltz/custom-element-workshop/00/README.md

 ```

 ### Polyfill
-Work nativly in Chrome and Firefox (63+). [document-register-element](https://github.com/WebReflection/document-register-element) is small libary (around 5KB minified and gzipped) for the rest.
+Custom Elements work natively in Chrome, Safari and Firefox (63+). [document-register-element](https://github.com/WebReflection/document-register-element) is small libary (around 5KB minified and gzipped) for the older browsers (IE9+).

-### Test fremawork
+### Testing
-web-component-tester originally made for a Polymer, but you can use the native component well.
-It works with in browser, cli and selenium grids.
-You can write your test as usual with Mocha, Chai and Sinon.
-You can sea the first test in steps.spec.js, and you can check in your [browser](http:localhost:8000/00/index.spec.html)
+`web-component-tester` is originally made for the Polymer framework, but it can be used for custom elements as well.
+You can run your tests in your browser of choice, from CLI or on a Selenium Grid.
+You can write your tests with Mocha, Chai and Sinon.
+You can see the first test in steps.spec.js, and you can check it in your [browser](http:localhost:8000/00/index.spec.html).

 ## Exercise

-### Made your first the test green:
+### Make your first the test green:
-- create you first custom element (extent the preparated `htmlCustomElement`)
+- Create you first custom element (extent the prepared `HTMLCustomElement`).
-- Build the basic html structure inside the component
+- Build the basic HTML structure inside the component.

 ```html
 <div class="e-steps">